University Air Squadron: Flying Training

 Successful completion of the Core Syllabus qualifies the student pilot for the award of the Preliminary Flying Badge (PFB), or 'Budgie Wings' as they are sometimes called.
-However, each student is expected to reach solo standard before the end of their second year on the squadron.
-This has become one of the criteria for granting a student member a third year of membership.

 For those Officer Cadets who finish the Core syllabus with time remaining on the squadron, an advanced syllabus has recently been introduced consisting of Aerobatics, Formation Flying and Low Level Navigation.
 There is no specific time requirement as with the core syllabus, as progress in the advanced phase is made at a rate by which the student pilot is able to achieve the desired results.

 Ground Training

 Beyond flying, UASs follow a loose Ground Training syllabus.
 Although squadrons generally do not follow the syllabus as a training plan, the majority of subjects are covered at some point through the students' academic year.
 These can include attending Adventure Training expeditions, both overseas and within the UK, learning drill, undertaking a fieldcraft exercise such as the recent 'STRIKE' exercises run from RAFC Cranwell, understanding the principles of air power and developing leadership skills.
 Air Power Force Development Experiences are also undertaken to encourage an understanding of air power in both a historical and contemporary context.

 As the UAS continues to move beyond its former role of providing Elementary Flying Training to RAF Direct Entry students and UAS Students, more and more ground training opportunities are becoming available, making the UASs more suitable for Officer Cadets pursuing careers in the military other than as aircrew.
 However, the emphasis and priority remain on flying as the core function of each UAS.
 In 2003 it was estimated that 60% of pilots recruited into the Royal Air Force came through the UAS system.

 In addition to a two-week period of continuous training in the summer, UAS Officer Cadets are typically required to participate in one training night a week during the university terms.
 This usually entails a guest speaker presenting on an aspect of the RAF or the military to develop service knowledge.
 Most squadrons also offer camps at Easter, Christmas, and September for Officer Cadets to undertake intensive periods of sport, flying and adventure training.

 A limited number of week-long Summer Vacation Attachments (SVA) at another RAF base are offered to cadet, where they are seconded to an active regular RAF unit to learn more about their role.